 Use a team approach with a team leader or "champion" that directs the environmental management process.
 The size of the team should be reflective of the size of the organization and team members from the following functions, at minimum, should be considered:

-- Operations/Production
+- o Operations/Production

-- o Maintenance
+- Maintenance

 - Engineering

-- Safety/Health/Environmental
+- o Safety/Health/Environmental

 - Quality Control

 - o Purchasing

-- o Accounting
+- Accounting

-- o Shipping/Receiving
+- Shipping/Receiving

 Team members should have specific, assigned responsibilities.

 You can answer "yes" to PLANNING if you can answer yes to the following questions: